List of Gemstones

 Quartz Gemstones

-quartz gemstone
+quartz gemstones

 Quartz is the most common mineral on this list of gemstones, and it can come in many different shapes and colours.
 It can be massive or form crystals.
 Amethyst is purple quartz.
 Rose quartz is pink.
 Citrine is yellow.
 Smoky quartz is dark to mid-brown.
 Milky quartz is white and the transparent crystals are called rock crystals.